vignif/nice-plots/README.md

 ```

 ## Credits
-I have found the function for annotations, online some years ago.
+I found the function for annotations, online some years ago.
 Is not mine but I adapted it to my needs.
-If you know the author, would love to acknowledge!
+If you know the author, would love to acknowledge it!

 ```python